Error analysis of tau-leap simulation methods: Weak error analysis

-\begin{remark} Because the convergence in Theorem \ref{thm:weak_tau_exact} is to a constant independent of the step-size of the method, we see that Richardson extrapolation techniques can be carried out.
-However, we have not given bounds on the next order correction, and so can not say how much more accurate such techniques would be. \end{remark}
+where $\Err(t)$ satisfies (\ref{eq:det}). \end{theorem} \begin{pf} Without loss of generality, we may assume that $X^V(t)$ and~$Z^V(t)$ satisfy (\ref{eq:exactcouple_tau}) and (\ref{eq:tau_couple}), respectively.
+The proof now follows immediately from a combination of Taylor's theorem and Theorem \ref{thm:exact_asympt_euler}. \end{pf} \begin{remark*} Because the convergence in Theorem \ref{thm:weak_tau_exact} is to a constant independent of the step-size of the method, we see that Richardson extrapolation techniques can be carried out.
+However, we have not given bounds on the next order correction, and so cannot say how much more accurate such techniques would be. \end{remark*}